jvde-github/AIS-catcher-for-Android/README.md

 </p>

 ### Running AIS-catcher
-In the main screen now click **Play** on the left in the bottom navigation bar.
+In the main screen now click **Start** on the left in the bottom navigation bar.
 This should start the run and a notification is given that a foreground service is started.
 The navigation tabs allow you to see different statistics during the run (like message count, status messages from the receiver and NMEA lines).
 <p align="center">
 <img src="https://github.com/jvde-github/AIS-catcher/blob/1c2b33d6b7c9df0d5a85e3224a196481d7df92ba/media/running_main_screen%5B1%5D.jpg" width=40% height=40%>
 <img src="https://github.com/jvde-github/AIS-catcher/blob/1c2b33d6b7c9df0d5a85e3224a196481d7df92ba/media/running_console%5B1%5D.jpg" width=40% height=40%>